svne/JigMagga/README.md

 **Naming conventions for testcases:**

-- Module names have a dot notation eg. Yd.Jig.Lightbox
+- Module names have a dot notation eg. Jig.Lightbox